 How do you find the right words?
 Ending a relationship with someone you once loved (and perhaps still love) is hard.
 It hurts to break up, but you can say good-bye with love and compassion.
-These tips will help you figure out what to say to end a relationship and how to say it’s over to someone you care about.
+These tips will help you figure out what to say to end a relationship and say goodbye to someone you care about.

 What to Say to End a Relationship

 You’re a kind person who cares about what you should and shouldn’t say to someone you love.
 Ending a relationship doesn’t mean you’re selfish, wrong, or bad.
 It just means it’s time to move on and close that chapter in your life.
 You have your reasons for saying good-bye.
 Don’t let your boyfriend make you feel guilty or try to convince you to stay in the relationship.
 You’ll be doing it for the wrong reasons.
-Knowing what to say to end a relationship is about being honest.
+When you don’t know what to say to end a relationship, be honest.
+Tell him you wish you had the perfect words, but you need to be honest with him.

-6. Recognize how difficult saying good-bye to someone you care about is.
 Do you feel sad, afraid, awkward, or terrible about saying it’s over?
-Tell your partner just how hard it is to break up with him or her.
+Tell your boyfriend just how hard it is to break up with him.
 Be as honest as you can without hurting his feelings unnecessarily.
 Say something like, “I don’t know how to say this because it’s one of the most difficult things I’ve ever done, but there’s something you need to know.”
+Describe how you feel and why you need to end the relationship.

-7. Give your partner a chance respond.
-Ending a love relationship can involve anger, tears, bitterness — or no reaction at all.
+Ending a relationship can involve anger, tears, bitterness — or no reaction at all.
 It depends on your boyfriend, you, and the circumstances.
 Part of saying “our relationship is over” involves letting your partner share feelings and emotions.
 Remember that the initial reaction might be awkward (even scary and painful!), but it’ll soon wind down…and you both will be able to talk calmly.
-Soon, you’ll both be at the “letting go” stage.
+Soon, you’ll both be at the letting go and healing stages.
 When you’re thinking about what to say to end a relationship, allow time for silence and even shock.
 Give your boyfriend time to absorb what you just told him.

-Also, be prepared for the possibility that your partner won’t accept the fact that your relationship is over.
+Also, be prepared for the possibility that your boyfriend won’t accept the fact that your relationship is over.

-8. Show some understanding.
-If you’ve ever been “dumped”, then you know how bad it feels!
-Expressing your empathy may help your partner cope with breaking up.
-You could say something like, “I can understand that you’re angry and hurt.
-This isn’t the way I wanted our relationship to work out, either.
+You’ve been rejected; you know how bad it feels.
+It might help your boyfriend if said something like: “I can understand that you’re angry and hurt.
+This isn’t the way I wanted our relationship to work out.
 I’m sorry for hurting you.”
 Ending an unhealthy or unhappy relationship is painful, and it could be one of the hardest things you’ll ever do.